 You can find more companies in this guide.

-Importers can get a package of comprehensive lab-tests according to the compliance regulations.
-In most cases, a lab-test costs around $200 for each product, depending on the quantities, materials, and colors of your jewelry product.
+Importers can get a package of comprehensive lab tests according to the compliance regulations.
+In most cases, a lab-test costs around USD 200 for each product, depending on the quantities, materials, and colours of your jewellery product.

 You can learn more about REACH lab testing in this guide.

-Jewelry parts may contain excessive amounts of chemicals and heavy metals, such as lead, nickel, and cadmium.
-Keep in mind that this is the case for a wide range of materials used to make jewelry, including stainless steel, zinc alloys, ceramics, leather, plastics, paints, print inks, and coatings.
+Jewellery parts may contain excessive amounts of chemicals and heavy metals, such as lead, nickel, and cadmium.
+Keep in mind that this is the case for a wide range of materials used to make jewellery, including stainless steel, zinc alloys, ceramics, leather, plastics, paints, print inks, and coatings.

-While REACH compliance is mandatory in the EU, plenty of jewelry materials and parts are not made with REACH compliance in mind.
-Further, most jewelry suppliers in low-cost manufacturing countries don’t have access to test reports and substance data from their subcontractors.
+While REACH compliance is mandatory in the EU, plenty of jewellery materials and parts are not made with REACH compliance in mind.
+Further, most jewellery suppliers in low-cost manufacturing countries don’t have access to test reports and substance data from their subcontractors.

-What this means, in plain English, is that most jewelry suppliers don’t have a clue whether their materials and components are REACH compliant or not.
-As such, third-party lab testing is the only way to verify if your jewelry product is REACH compliant.
+What this means, in plain English, is that most jewellery suppliers don’t have a clue whether their materials and components are REACH compliant or not.
+As such, third-party lab testing is the only way to verify if your jewellery product is REACH compliant.
 It’s also important to inform your supplier of your compliance requirements in advance.

 In many EU countries, the hallmarking system is used as a mechanism to certify the precious metal content – gold, silver, and, more recently, platinum or palladium.

-In order to obtain the hallmark, semi-finished precious items must be analyzed (or assayed) by an official assay office.
-The duty of the assayer is to verify that the fineness of the product corresponds to the claims of the maker.
+To obtain the hallmark, semi-finished precious items must be analyzed (or assayed) by an official assay office.
+The assayer must verify that the fineness of the product corresponds to the claims of the maker.

-If we take gold as an example, a piece of jewelry with a fineness of 750 corresponds to 18 karats, which means that it contains 75% of gold and 25% of impurities and alloy metals.
-Alloy metals are added to improve hardness, decrease cost per weight, or other purposes.
+If we take gold as an example, a piece of jewellery with a fineness of 750 corresponds to 18 karats, which means that it contains 75% of gold and 25% of impurities and alloy metals.
+Alloy metals are added to improve hardness, decrease cost per weight, or for other purposes.

 Similarly, a fineness of 999 corresponds to roughly 24 karats, ie. 99.95% purity.

-Thus, a hallmark represents the guarantee that the precious metal purity is equal or superior by the one indicated by the fineness number.
+Thus, a hallmark represents the guarantee that the precious metal purity is equal to or superior to the one indicated by the fineness number.

 Hallmarks have a long history; as such, standards and enforcements might vary greatly among countries.
-In order to solve this problem, in 1972 several European countries signed the Hallmarking Convention (also known as “Convention on the Control and Marking of Articles of Precious Metals”).
+To solve this problem, in 1972 several European countries signed the Hallmarking Convention (also known as the “Convention on the Control and Marking of Articles of Precious Metals”).